 Challenges to the Prevention of Money Laundering Act #10: Sr. Adv.
 A.M.
 Singhvi Argues Bail Conditions Are Rendered InvalidChallenges to the Prevention of Money Laundering Act

-The Supreme Court heard Senior Advocates Dr. Abhishek Manu Singhvi, Mukul Rohatgi and Vikram Chaudhari on the tenth day of hearings in the challenges to the Prevention of Money Laundering Act, 2002.
+The Supreme Court heard Senior Advocates Dr. Abhishek Manu Singhvi, Mukul Rohatgi and Vikram Chaudhari on the 10th day of hearings in the challenges to the Prevention of Money Laundering Act, 2002 (PMLA).

 Dr. Singhvi and Mr. Chaudhari argued against the twin conditions for bail in Section 45 of the Act.
 Mr. Rohatgi focused on the explanation to Section 44, which permits PMLA investigations to continue even if the accused has been acquitted of the crime from which the tainted money allegedly arose.
 Upon the insistence of Justices A.M.
 Khanwilkar, Dinesh Maheshwari and C.T.
 Ravikumar, Mr. Rohatgi also addressed what constitutes a money laundering offence under Section 3.

 Even After Amendment, Section 45 Reduces Chances of Bail to Vanishing Point